smittytone/HighlighterSwift/README.md

 It is a more up-to-date version of Juan Pablo Illanes’ [Highlightr](https://github.com/raspu/Highlightr) and relies heavily upon code from that project, which is unfortunately now no longer fully maintained.

-Highlightr makes use of Highlight.js 9, but the most recent release, as of June 2021, is version 11 and the use of version 9 is no longer supported.
+Highlightr makes use of Highlight.js 9, but the most recent release of the JavaScript, as of June 2021, is version 11, and the use of version 9 is no longer supported or recommended.
 HighlighterSwift works with Highlight.js 10.7.3, which continues to receive updates.
 I hope to update the library to version 11.x in due course.

+#### Why not update Highlightr?

+HighlighterSwift was created to meet the needs of a specific project, which was originally conceived with a modified version Hightlightr in mind.
+The changes, though minimal and mostly in the form ot tweaks to the bundled Highlight.js theme mean it wasn’t considered appropriate to inflict on the Hightlightr source — or to wait for a pull request to be accepted (the last was in 2018).
+HighlighterSwift is released under the same [licence](#licence) as Highlightr, allowing devs to select either, both or a mix of the two.

 ## Platform Support